semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

             - make test
 ```

-The `ubuntu1804` image can be used in combination with all Linux machine
+The `ubuntu1804` image can be used in combination with the following Linux machine
 types: `e1-standard-2`, `e1-standard-4`, and `e1-standard-8`.

 ## Toolbox